Max Muncy Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.5 K/9 to lead MLB.
+- The pitching staff for the Braves has a collective 9.5 K/9 to pace MLB.

-- The Braves' 3.80 team ERA ranks third among all league pitching staffs.
+- The Braves' 3.83 team ERA ranks fourth among all league pitching staffs.

-- Braves pitchers combine to give up the fewest home runs in baseball (136 total, one per game).
+- Braves pitchers combine to allow the second-fewest home runs in baseball (140 total, 1.1 per game).

-- The righty's last time out came on Saturday against the San Francisco Giants, when he went seven innings, surrendering one earned run while allowing three hits.
+- The left-hander's last time out was on Saturday against the San Francisco Giants, when he went six innings, surrendering two earned runs while giving up six hits.

+- The 29-year-old has put up a 2.85 ERA and 8.9 strikeouts per nine innings across 10 games this season, while giving up a batting average of .262 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.